SAP/ui5-tooling/docs/pages/Builder.md

 Available processors are listed [in the API reference](https://sap.github.io/ui5-tooling/api/module-@ui5_builder.processors.html).

+## Source Map support

+Source Maps will be supported by the upcoming v3.0.0 version which is currently in development.
+Files will be generated automatically for all bundles.

+See [Migrate to v3](../updates/migrate-v3.md) for further details.

 ## Legacy Bundle Tooling (lbt)
 JavaScript port of the "legacy" Maven/Java based bundle tooling.